rdmolony/devenv-django/README.md

 `devenv` enables defining scripts in `devenv.nix` that are automatically added to the shell path ...

-- Run tests via `run-tests`
+- Launch a development server via `launch-django`
-- Launch a development server via `devenv up`
+- Run tests via `test-all`